 Education: B.S.
 Ed., The University of Tennessee, Knoxville; M.Ed., Kent State University; Ed.D., Lehigh University

 June West joined the faculty at the University of Virginia Darden School of Business in 1997 where she is the Marjorie R. Sands Associate Professor of Business Administration.
-She specializes in organizational communication, leadership, strategy, and change management and teaches in Darden’s MBA and Executive Education programs, and the iLab Incubator.
+She specializes in organizational communication, leadership, strategy, and change management.
+She teaches in Darden’s MBA, Executive MBA, Executive Education programs, iLab Innovation Incubator and the Center for Global Initiatives, where she offeres for students a global course that takes place in Bahrain, Dubai, and Abu Dhabi.
 She is the chair of The Darden Leadership Communication Council, a group of executive and organizational communicators from the business, government, civil society, media, and academic sectors.
 She is UVA’s Faculty Liaison to the FBI National Academy in Quantico, Virginia, and teaches at the Federal Executive Institute.
-Professor West leads a Darden faculty team that teaches in the summer orientation program for the Secretary of Defense Executive Fellows Program.
+Dr. West leads a Darden faculty team that teaches in the summer orientation program for the Secretary of Defense Executive Fellows Program.
 This program places active-duty military officers in corporations for a nine-month fellowship.
-She is also the faculty leader in a more than 20-year partnership between Darden and the Bahrain Institute of Banking and Finance, that provides executive education programs for senior leaders in Bahrain and United Arab Emirates.
-This partnership now is a collaboration with Darden's Center for Global Initiatives where students interact with these senior executives and UVA and Darden alumni in the Gulf Region.
+She is the faculty leader for the Gulf Development Program, a partnership with the Bahrain Institute for Banking and Finance that brings senior executives from the Gulf region to Darden for a two-week leadership program.

 At Darden, she enjoys the entrepreneurial culture and opportunities to collaborate with colleagues throughout UVA on curriculum design for worldwide initiatives.
-Professor West was instrumental in the inception of the Partnership for Leaders in Education (PLE), a program with UVA’s Curry School of Education, and served as the academic director.
-Its mission is to provide executive education for pre-collegiate administrators who are working on turning around the nation’s lowest performing schools.
-The success of the PLE led her to work with several universities to develop their own school turnaround programs.
+Dr. West was instrumental in the inception of the Partnership for Leaders in Education (PLE), a program with UVA’s School of Education, and served as the academic director.
+The success of the PLE led Dr. West working with several universities to develop their own school turnaround programs.
 Today, her focus is with state superintendents of education and their senior cabinet administrators.
+She is the Darden Faculty Lead for the joint MBA/M.Ed. program.
 She also has served as the co-director of the Leadership Partners in Healthcare Management, a joint program with UVA’s Schools of Nursing and Medicine.

 Advancing knowledge through research that shapes business, Darden professors are recognized thought leaders in their fields.
 They are not only master case method teachers, they also author many of the cases used in Darden classrooms and around the world.